luanmarquess/luanmarquess/README.md

 ### Hi there 👋
 ## I'm Luan Marques
-- I`m brazilian and currently live here :parasol_on_ground:
+- I`m brazilian and currently living in Vila Velha-ES :parasol_on_ground:
 - I`ve been working on Autoglass as a IT intern 	:nerd_face:
 - In my life experience i could live in diffenrents countries.
 The time I spent traveling made me able to saw and learned how tecnology is important and can change the world :flight_departure::flight_arrival: